toluwalojurotimiayeni/alx-higher_level_programming/0x0A-python-inheritance/README.md

-Write an empty class BaseGeometry
+Write a class BaseGeometry (based on 5-base_geometry.py)